dhollerbach/chef/README.md

 * **knife cookbook upload <cookbook_name>** - Uploads cookbooks to the chef server.
 This should be run in the same directory where the cookbooks directory is.
 You can use '-a' to upload all cookbooks
 * **knife bootstrap** - Installs the chef-client, runs ohai, converges the node, and saves the node object to the chef server (i.e. knife bootstrap FQDN -x USER -P PWD --sudo -N node_name || knife bootstrap localhost --ssh-port 2222 --ssh-user vagrant --sudo --i /.vagrant/machines/web1/virtualbox/private_key -N web1)

+### Berks
+* **berks install** - Install all dependencies from the source in the Berksfile.
+This should be run from the cookbook directory you want to install dependencies for
+* **berks upload** - Uploads the cookbook and its dependencies to the chef server.
+This should be run from the cookbook directory you want to upload.
+This command also checks for syntax errors

 ### Chef Troubleshooting / Best Practices
 * **sudo chef exec foodcritic <path_to_cookbook>** - Checks a cookbook for chef design best practices
 * **sudo chef exec cookstyle <path_to_cookbook>** - Checks a cookbook for ruby design best practices